-Did you know, Irish coffee wouldn’t exist without flying boats, a humorous chef, & bad weather?
-Read to learn the Irish coffee origin story!
+Irish coffee wouldn’t exist without flying boats, a humorous chef, & bad weather.
+All of these are crucial parts of the Irish coffee origin story!

 Irish coffee is a hot, alcoholic beverage.
 It has four ingredients; coffee, Irish whiskey, brown sugar and whipped cream.
 It is a great drink to serve on St. Patrick’s Day.